Skip to main content

 How Decisions Are Actually Made

 Cambridge Colleges make decisions holistically.
-The decision-criteria weights in the sidecar are editorial visualisation only, not official Cambridge policy.
+The decision-criteria weights in the structured panel are editorial visualisation only, not official Cambridge policy.

 The academic record, ESAT and interview all matter, but Cambridge does not publish a numerical formula for Veterinary Medicine decisions.
 The Department also states that the personal statement is not assessed, graded, ranked or used to decide interview or offer outcomes.